Engineering Journal

 The Problem

 PDF.js gives each text item a fontName string.
-These look like ABCDEF+TimesNewRomanPS-BoldMT — a 6-character subset prefix followed by a PostScript-style variant name.
+These look like ABCDEF+TimesNewRomanPS-BoldMT, which is a 6-character subset prefix followed by a PostScript-style variant name.

 The prefix changes on every export.
 You cannot reliably regex-match the family before stripping it.